DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/zoom-and-pan.md

 ## Enable Zooming or Panning Inidividually

-Use the `interactionWithArguments` and `interactionWithValues` properties to enable zooming or panning individually for corresponding scales.
+Use the `interactionWithArguments` and `interactionWithValues` properties to enable zooming and/or panning for individual scales.

 .embedded-demo({ "path": "zoom-pan/datetime", "showThemeSelector": true })